reactioncommerce/reaction-docs/developer/deploying/platform.md

 # Reaction Platform

-The following documentation is for paid users of [Reaction Platform](getrxn.io/reaction-platform).
+The following documentation is for the [Reaction Platform](getrxn.io/reaction-platform).

 The `reaction-cli` incorporates functionality for any team to deploy Reaction Commerce to multiple environments.
 [Visit reactioncommerce.com](http://getrxn.io/reaction-platform) to get a demo.